5 Common Server Security Mistakes

-Web servers are a prime target for hackers, not to mention the risk of accidents and natural catastrophes.
+Web servers are a prime target for hackers, and running a site requires a certain amount of vigilance.

 1. File Permissions

 If you install scripts on your server, you probably have to set permissions on some folders.

 This is usually done using the CHMOD command in an FTP program.

 Sometimes, getting the settings right can be tricky.
 In a fit of frustration, we’ve all set our folders to the most permissive setting, 777.

 This allows hackers easy access.
 Don’t do it.

 Most servers have good default permissions so they should only be changed if absolutely necessary.